-The Veterans Affairs Office located in B231D will assist veterans, reservists, dependents, and VA chapter 31 students with eligibility questions as well as Southeast Asian and Persian Gulf waivers.
+The Veterans Affairs Office in room B123A assists veterans, reservists, dependents, and VA chapter 31 students with eligibility questions as well as Southeast Asian and Persian Gulf waivers.
 Call (425) 564-2220 for more information.

-Women's Center/ Student Access Center
+Women's Center

-BCC's Women's Center/Student Access Center provides a variety of services for students and members of the community, both men and women.
-The Center provides one-on-one coaching assistance, resource information and referral, scholarship information and group advising, and career transition and life planning classes and workshops.
-Please visit our Center on the second floor of the Student Services Building, Main Campus, or call (425) 564-2279 for more information.
+BCC's Women's Center provides a variety of services for students, prospective students, alumni, and community members, both men and women.
+The Center provides one-on-one career coaching assistance, resource information and referral, scholarship information and group advising, and career transition and life planning classes and workshops.
+Please visit our Center on the second floor of the Student Services Building, Main Campus, call (425) 564-2279, or visit www.bcc.ctc.edu/wc for more information.